Yallingup Reef Beach Snorkeling

 To reach the snorkeling at Yallingup Reef Beach from Perth, head south on Highway 2 to Preston Beach.
 Continue south on Highway 1 to Bunbury.
 Head south on Highway 10 to Busselton.
 In Busselton, proceed west on road 250 to Yallingup.
 In Yallingup, head west on Yallingup Beach Road to the coast.

-Overall, Yallingup Reef Beach is the 16th most popular snorkel dive spot of all 24 snorkeling dives in Western Australia.
+Overall, Yallingup Reef Beach is the 15th most popular snorkel dive spot of all 24 snorkeling dives in Western Australia.
+Several of the better snorkeling spots are nearby Yallingup Reef Beach including Marmion Marine Park, Purdy Point, Abrolhos Islands, Jurien Bay Marine Park, Rottnest Island and Sandy Point.